nasigang/steering_angle_calculation/README.md

-# steering_angle_calculation
+# Steering_angle_calculation

 ## Lane Detection using OpenCV

-This Python script implements a lane detection algorithm using OpenCV for real-time video processing.
+This Python script implements a lane-keeping algorithm using OpenCV.

 ### Features